microsoft/pxt/docs/blog/online-learning.md

 Many schools have closed or might soon close to help prevent the spread of illness.
 Educators may need to find ways to promote and continue learning for students without a classroom.
 We thought that it might be helpful to again highlight the learning resources we have with MakeCode that support online learning.

-## Live Streaming from the MakeCode
+## Live Streaming from the MakeCode team

 To help families with school closures, the MakeCode team will be streaming daily on how to learn coding using MakeCode editors.
 All streams will be recorded and available in the [MakeCode YouTube Channel](https://www.youtube.com/channel/UCye7YlvFUUQ1dSy0WZZ1T_Q).